Annuities

 Essentially, this option relies on the belief that you will outlive the average life expectancy of your group.

-Income For Life with a Guaranteed Period Certain also called Life with Period Certain
+Income for Life With a Guaranteed Period Certain Also Called Life With Period Certain

 This annuity option is similar to the Income for Life option, as payments are based on your group’s life expectancy and continue for as long as you live.
 The key difference is that if you pass away before the Guaranteed Period expires, your estate or beneficiaries will receive the remaining payments until that period ends.